-In the case of the very young and radio-bright SNR, Cassiopeia A -point-like in γ -rays, detected initially by the HEGRA collaboration [13] and confirmed recently by MAGIC [15]-it seems again difficult to determine unambiguously the nature/loci of the emitting particles with the current γ -ray data.
+In the case of the very young and radio-bright SNR, Cassiopeia A -point-like in $\gamma$ -rays, detected initially by the HEGRA collaboration [13] and confirmed recently by MAGIC [15]- it seems again difficult to determine unambiguously the nature/loci of the emitting particles with the current $\gamma$ -ray data.
 Neutrinos, expected as secondary products of cosmic-ray interactions with ambient matter, could be used to probe decisively the hadronic component of cosmic accelerators (see e.g. [58]).
-Estimation of event rates for the brightest γ -ray SNRs, based on their VHE flux measurements, seem, however, to imply the necessity of very large volume detectors: indeed the potential signal to noise ratios for a 1 km3 class neutrino detector seem to be low, e.g. the expected signal and background rates for RX J1713.7-3946, for an integration time of 5 years, are of order of 14 and 41, respectively [57].
+Estimation of event rates for the brightest $\gamma$ -ray SNRs, based on their VHE flux measurements, seem, however, to imply the necessity of very large volume detectors: indeed the potential signal to noise ratios for a $1 \text{ km}^3$ class neutrino detector seem to be low, e.g. the expected signal and background rates for RX J1713.7-3946, for an integration time of 5 years, are of order of 14 and 41, respectively [57].

-$[\]overline{^2}$ the detection of one source, Cyg-X1, needs still confirmation, see table 1.
+$^2\,$ the detection of one source, Cyg-X1, needs still confirmation, see table 1.

-VHE γ -ray observations of SNRs interacting with high density (i.e. $n > 10^3$ cm-3) molecular clouds in their vicinity is an alternative probe of ionic acceleration by SNR shock waves.
-In this regard, older SNRs (i.e. with age > few 10^4 yr) are potentially attractive targets since accelerated electrons must have lost much of their energy through radiative cooling and should not reach multi-TeV energies [59].
-The VHE loci of W41/HESS J1834-026 [37,16], IC 443/MAGIC J0616+225 [14], also reported by VERITAS [17], and W 28/{HESS J1800-240, HESS J1801-233 [18], are coincident with such molecular clouds and suggest that these objects are accelerating ionic cosmic-rays.
+VHE $\gamma$ -ray observations of SNRs interacting with high density (i.e. $n > 10^3$ cm-3) molecular clouds in their vicinity is an alternative probe of ionic acceleration by SNR shock waves.
+In this regard, older SNRs (i.e. with age > few $10^4$ yr) are potentially attractive targets since accelerated electrons must have lost much of their energy through radiative cooling and should not reach multi-TeV energies [59].
+The VHE loci of W41/HESS J1834-026 [37,16], IC 443/MAGIC J0616+225 [14], also reported by VERITAS [17], and W28/{HESS J1800-240, HESS J1801-233 [18], are coincident with such molecular clouds and suggest that these objects are accelerating ionic cosmic-rays.
 The presence of OH masers (tracers of shocked molecular matter) in IC 443 and the northeastern region of W 28 supports this hypothesis.
-The VHE emission reported recently from another SNR/molecular cloud association with a much younger object, CTB37A/HESS J1714-385 [20], and the probable association of the northern part of HESS J1745-303 with SNR G359.1-0.5 [21], enhance further this class of possible hadronic accelerators.
-Another new candidate for this class is the formerly 'dark' source (see below), HESS J1731-347, recently identified with a ~ 30 kyr SNR, G353.6-0.7 [22].
+The VHE emission reported recently from another SNR/molecular cloud association with a much younger object, CTB37A/HESS J1714-385 [20] enhances further this class of possible hadronic accelerators, although, a PWN-type contribution is also possible due to the discovery of an extended non-thermal X-ray source near the VHE peak.
+Another new candidate for this class is the formerly 'dark' source (see below), HESS J1731-347, recently identified with a $\sim 30$ kyr SNR, G353.6-0.7 [22].